Roshinl/CSCE-310-Final-Project-Group-7/README.md

 profileEdit.php - Page that allows user to edit their user account details as well as add payment information

 profileEditBackend.php - Backend code for profileEdit.php

+adminHomePage.php - Home page for admin.
+Ideally, login for admin takes them there.
+From here, admin can go to separate pages to deal with appointments, courses, etc.

+adminAppointment - Page that allows admin to view all appointments, create appointment between any user/tutor, delete, and update appointments

+adminAppointmentBackend - Backend code for adminAppointment.php